ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

     Last updated: 2023-01-24

 During the first half of 2023 ARCHER will go through a major software upgrade.
-This will upgrade the versions of the following components on the service:

- - Base operating system
-    + Compute nodes: Cray OS (COS) 2.4.103 based on SLES 15 SP4
-    + Login nodes: UAN 2.5.7 based on SLES 15 SP4
- - Slingshot interconnect system software - to version 2.0.1
- - HPE Cray Programming Environment (PE) - to version 22.10
- - HPE Cray Management Software (CMS) - to version 1.3.1

-On this page we describe the background to the changes, the current information on the timeline, what impact the changes will have for users and any action you should expect to have to take following the upgrade.
+On this page we describe the background to the changes, the current information on the timeline, what impact the changes will have for users, any action you should expect to have to take following the upgrade and information on the versions on updated software.

 If you have any questions or concerns regarding the upgrade, please [contact the ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html).